There's a disparity between the reality of the Maldives and the country's Islamic law

 A holiday or vacation to the Maldives is certainly something at the top of many people’s bucket lists – and rightly so.
 Not only does it offer some of the most beautiful resorts on the planet but the people are friendly, the atmosphere laid back and the drinks aplenty.

 But the harsh reality is that it is still illegal to be lesbian or gay in the Maldives.
 The hundreds of islands are under Sharia Law which means that being LGBT in the Maldives is punishable by 100 lashes and up to eight years in prison.
-Most people let out a gasp at that point, but I should also probably tell you that drinking alcohol is illegal in the country too and is confiscated at the airport in Male when you arrive.
+Most people let out a gasp at that point, but we should also probably tell you that drinking alcohol is illegal in the country too and is confiscated at the airport in Male when you arrive.

 And therein lies the main point.
 Whilst the mainland capital of Male is likely to throw up problems for anyone spending an extended period of time in it (and no one really does), the hundreds of luxury resorts in the Maldives that cater to tourists know exactly where their income is coming from and therefore the reality doesn’t mirror the official law.